hy-itops/macimaging/README.md

 # macimaging

+This software is used for Apple Mac DEP imaging.
+Below are the steps to set it up.

 1. Package Anaconda3 or other python3 and deploy to the target machine.

 2. Package this software and deploy to the target machine.
 For example, the target location is /Users/Shared/macimaging